Skip to main content

 Appraisal Lead Core Role Profile

-This document sets out some of the competencies you would expect a medical appraiser to demonstrate.
-There is no set job description for a medical appraiser, but this will be useful resource for DBs who are looking to develop an appraiser JD.
+This document sets out some of the competencies you would expect a medical Appraiser to demonstrate.
+There is no set job description for a medical Appraiser, but this will be useful resource for DBs who are looking to develop an Appraiser job description.

 Your privacy